-115.65 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion RCJ has a detailed comprehensive coordinated response.
+115.65 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ has a coordinated response plan.
 The auditor based this finding on interviews with staff, the Jail Administrator/PREA Coordinator, the nurse, and the PREA Investigator.
 Coordinated Response policy 8.09. coordinates actions taken in response to an incident of sexual abuse, among staff first responders, medical and mental health practitioners, investigators, and facility leadership.

-115.66 Preservation of ability to protect inmates from contact with abusers Auditor Overall Determination: Meets Standard Auditor Discussion RCJ has a disciplinary process that allows for staff discipline if staff are involved in any type of sexual misconduct or for violating any agency sexual abuse or sexual harassment policies.
+115.66 Preservation of ability to protect inmates from contact with abusers Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ has a disciplinary process that allows for staff discipline if staff are involved in any type of sexual misconduct or for violating any agency sexual abuse or sexual harassment policies.
 Discipline can include reassignment of a post, administrative leave during an investigation, or discipline for actions or failures to act that could lead to sexual misconduct by others.
-Discipline can include dismissal or termination from employment.
+Discipline can include termination from employment.

-115.67 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ policy 8.07 Reporting Sexual Assault and Sexual Harassment covers all elements of this standard.
+115.67 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed policy and interviewed the jail administrator and the staff assigned to monitor for retaliation.
+Policy 8.07 Reporting Sexual Assault and Sexual Harassment covers all elements of this standard.
 The investigator is designated to monitor for retaliation up to a 90-day period or for as long as needed.
+He has the authority as the night shift supervisor and the investigator to perform periodic status checks and discuss discipline with the Jail Administrator to monitor the conduct and treatment of inmates or staff who reported the sexual abuse and of inmates who were reported to have suffered sexual abuse to see if there are changes that may suggest possible retaliation by inmates or staff so that a remedy can be made to prevent further retaliation.

-115.68 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion RCJ demonstrated compliance with all elements of this standard.
+115.68 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ demonstrated compliance with all elements of this standard.
 After interviewing the Jail Administrator, staff assigned to supervise segregated housing, and inmates, there were no instances of using segregation to protect an inmate who had alleged to have been sexually abused.
 Staff stated segregated housing would only be used at the request of the inmate.
 There are multiple housing options available to provide adequate separation for the protection of an inmate.
 The standard practice would be to place the suspected abuser in segregated housing.